aiplans/aiplans.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 permalink: /
-title: Home
+title: AIPLANS: Advances in Programming Languages and Neurosymbolic Systems
 layout: home
 ---

-Advances in Programming Languages and Neurosymbolic Systems (AIPLANS) is a new workshop at NeurIPS 2021 highlighting advances in programming language and machine learning research, such as languages and tools for automatic programming, logical reasoning and program synthesis.
-We believe developing neurosymbolic systems will require insights from both statistical learning and programming language research, and encourage researchers working in the following areas to participate:
+AIPLANS: a new workshop at NeurIPS 2021 fusing ML with programming theory to create neurosymbolic program-writing machines!

+Our workshop brings together researchers from various backgrounds.
+We believe developing neurosymbolic systems will require engineers, designers and theorists from statistical learning and programming language research.

 * **Machine learning researchers** can present advances in meta-learning, reinforcement learning and program synthesis.
 AIPLANS offers these participants an opportunity to share their research and learn about new automatic programming languages and techniques for inference.
 * **Programming language designers** can give insight into the design and implementation of automatic programming languages and DSLs.
 AIPLANS offers them the opportunity to gather feedback about design choices, promote the language and engage with their users.